Uberi/speech_recognition/README.rst

 Before a release, the version number is bumped in ``README.rst`` and ``speech_recognition/__init__.py``.
 Version tags are then created using ``git config gpg.program gpg2 && git config user.signingkey DB45F6C431DE7C2DCD99FF7904882258A4063489 && git tag -s VERSION_GOES_HERE -m "Version VERSION_GOES_HERE"``.

-Releases are done by running ``make-release.sh`` to build the Python source packages, sign them, and upload them to PyPI.
+Releases are done by running ``make-release.sh VERSION_GOES_HERE`` to build the Python source packages, sign them, and upload them to PyPI.

 Testing
 ~~~~~~~